mohamedamine724/scripts/README.md

 # Scripts Mohamed A.B
-Some random scripts i have been create..
+Some scripts i have been create..